Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` The formation from `DATA/MISSIONS/formations.ini`.
     1. `STRING` Multiple subsequent entries possible.
 The `MsnNpc` names of ships to add to this formation, in that order.

+## `[Dialog]`

+Dialogs are a shortcut to defining multiple `Act_SendComm` or `Act_EtherComm` for complex dialogs.

+- `nickname` The dialog name.
+Used by `Act_StartDialog`.
+    1. `STRING` The name.
+Must be unique in this mission.
+- `etherSender` A sender definition coming from no specific object (see `Act_EtherComm`).
+    1. `STRING` The name of this sender.
+    1. `STRING` The voice nickname to use for the sender.
+    1. `[INTEGER] :0` The sender’s resource ID to display as name below the comms window.
+    1. `[STRING]` The head nickname used for the sender.
+    1. `[STRING]` The body nickname used for the sender.
+    1. `[STRING]` The 1. accessory slot used for the sender.
+    1. `[STRING]` The 2. accessory slot used for the sender.
+    1. `[STRING]` The 3. accessory slot used for the sender.
+    1. `[STRING]` The 4. accessory slot used for the sender..
+    1. `[STRING]` The 5. accessory slot used for the sender.
+    1. `[STRING]` The 6. accessory slot used for the sender.
+    1. `[STRING]` The 7. accessory slot used for the sender.
+    1. `[STRING]` The 8. accessory slot used for the sender.
+- `line` In definition order: Sends communication from one object to others.
+A sender without proper space costume will not display a comms window.
+Note that players cannot receive such comms from objects that are not present at the client (e.g. NPCs outside their spawn/sync range).
+    1. `STRING` The name of this comm.
+Referred to by `Cnd_CommComplete`.
+    1. `STRING|Activator` Object by name or label to receive this comm.
+    1. `STRING` Object by name to send this comm.
+Can also be a static world solar, or `etherSender`.
+Must have a voice defined.
+Cannot be a player.
+    1. `STRING` Multiple subsequent entries possible.
+Voice line to play.
+Must be defined for the voice.
+    1. `[FLOAT] :0` The additional delay after this comm has ended before any other comm can reach the receiver.
+Also influences when the comm is considered complete.
+    1. `[True|False] :False` Whether this comm can be heard by bystanders in space.

 ## `[Trigger]`

 Triggers are the core logical elements of a mission.
 Multiple `Trigger` can be created for a mission.
 They always must contain a singular condition (`Cnd_`) which must be fulfilled to execute all actions (`Act_`).
 A condition of a trigger only can be fulfilled if the trigger is activated.
 Triggers are usually deactivated by default and should be activated as the mission progresses.